freeorion/freeorion/README.md

 ## Download

-[FreeOrion Stable Releases] are the recommend way to play FreeOrion.
+[FreeOrion Stable Releases] are the recommended way to play FreeOrion.
 Stable Releases can be obtained as native installer binaries for Windows and Mac OSX or as source releases for Linux and other UNIX-ish platforms from GitHub.